AdeyaOduor/HMS_Django/README.md

 django-admin startapp hospital

-**Make database migrations** # create the database so we can start using it python manage.py makemigrations python manage.py migrate
+**Make database migrations** # create the database so we can start using it
+# activate the virtual environment, go to the folder where the manage.py file is, and run the commands below:
+python manage.py makemigrations
+python manage.py migrate